Kuadrant/authorino/docs/architecture.md

 In each request to the protected API, Authorino triggers the so-called "Auth Pipeline", a set of configured *evaluators* that are organized in a 5-phase pipeline:

-- **(i) Identity phase:** at least one source of identity (i.e., one identity evaluator) must resolve the supplied credential in the request into a valid identity or Authorino will otherwise reject the request as unauthenticated (401 HTTP response status).
+- **(i) Authentication phase:** at least one source of identity (i.e., one authentication config) must resolve the supplied credential in the request into a valid identity or Authorino will otherwise reject the request as unauthenticated (401 HTTP response status).
 - **(ii) Metadata phase:** optional fetching of additional data from external sources, to add up to context and identity information, and used in authorization policies, dynamic responses and callback requests (phases iii to v).
 - **(iii) Authorization phase:** all unskipped policies must evaluate to a positive result ("authorized"), or Authorino will otherwise reject the request as unauthorized (403 HTTP response code).
 - **(iv) Response phase** – Authorino builds all user-defined response items (dynamic JSON objects and/or _Festival Wristband_ OIDC tokens), which are supplied back to the external authorization client within added HTTP headers or as Envoy Dynamic Metadata
 - **(v) Callbacks phase** – Authorino sends callbacks to specified HTTP endpoints.

 Each phase is sequential to the other, from (i) to (v), while the evaluators within each phase are triggered concurrently or as prioritized.
-The **Identity** phase (i) is the only one required to list at least one evaluator (i.e. one identity source or more); **Metadata**, **Authorization** and **Response** phases can have any number of evaluators (including zero, and even be omitted in this case).
+The **Authentication** phase (i) is the only one required to list at least one evaluator (i.e. 1+ authentication configs); **Metadata**, **Authorization** and **Response** phases can have any number of evaluators (including zero, and even be omitted in this case).

 ## Host lookup